 To ensure the highest stencil quality, you need to start with a screen that is free of grease, oil and dirt.
-In this post Mick Orr, Technical Guru and Applications Specialist for Chromaline, covers degreasing a screen for screen printing.
+Chromaline's new line of Integrated Screen Chemistry (iSC) chemicals includes three degreasers to choose from, but first let's learn about how and why degreasing your screen is an important step in the screen making process.

 Degreasing a Screen for Screen Printing